chamberlainlondon/chamberlainlondon.github.io/_pages/home.md

     margin: 20px 0;
   }
 </style>
-> **Note** I am actively seeking a summer 2024 internship or research position, ideally starting between May and June 2024, in fields related to finance, data science, consulting, or statistics.
+> **Note:** I am actively seeking a summer 2024 internship or research position, ideally starting between May and June 2024, in fields related to finance, data science, consulting, or statistics.
 Please feel free to [contact me](https://chamberlainlondon.github.io/contact/) if you have an opening that aligns with these criteria.
 I am open to temporary relocation for the position.
 <br>

 <div style="text-align:center;">